amomen9/PostgreSQL/pgpool/Part II Install and Configure pgPool.md

 #### 14. pgpool configuration files: pgpool.conf (Every Node)

 The major configuration file for pgpool is pgpool.conf.
 Now we dive into this file.
 This is the default configuration file of pgpool 4.5.2.
 The parts that are commented out show the default value in effect for that directive.
-We have added some extra explainations for some parts.
+We have added some extra explanations for some parts.

 Furthermore, the only default directive that is not commented out by default is the following: